Kurds in Palestine

 Kurds in Palestine (Kurdên Filistînê; اكراد فلسطين: Akrad Filisteen) refers to Palestinians of Kurdish ancestry.
 These individuals trace their heritage to the Kurdish people, who have historically lived in the region, especially in areas such as Hebron and Gaza.

 History and population centers

 Saladin was a so-called Saracen of Kurdish origin, who conquered Palestine in the 12th century.

 The origins of some Palestinian Kurds can be traced to the era of conquests of Kurdish Ayyubid dynasty during the Crusades.
-The Ayyubid rulers settled many Kurdish tribes in Palestine in order to secure the borders of their empire.
+The Ayyubid rulers settled many Kurdish tribes in Palestine in order to secure the borders of their empire, particularly in the coastal areas to protect against an attack from the west.
 There are also many Kurdish clans who came to Palestine at post-Ayyubid periods, especially under the Ottomans.
 The Kurds are the largest ethnic minority in the West Bank.

+According to academics Bernard Lewis and Amnon Cohen, there is no evidence that the Kurdish quarters in Palestinian cities maintained their ethnic character by the 16th century.
+In some Ottoman documents from the 16th century, the Kurds were regarded as a separate religious group from the general Sunni Muslim population, though were, according to Lewis and Cohen, "probably not regarded as distinct from the other inhabitants", despite "Kurdish quarters" still being the name of parts of the cities.

 Gaza

 Kurds began settling in the modern Gaza Strip during the Ayyubid's rule over Palestine.
 Some of the commanders of Saladin Ayyubi built castles in Gaza and to this day, many Palestinians of Kurdish descend live in Gaza.
 They have been by now become fully Arabized, and don't speak Kurdish anymore but they still feel connected to their identity.